Up to 14 hours of CPD available.

-This intensive two day course will give attendees a thorough understanding of how digital marketing can be used effectively in the retail and placemaking environment, and a set of tools and techniques they take away and use straight away.
+This intensive two day course will provide you with a thorough understanding of how digital marketing can be used effectively in the retail and placemaking environment, and a set of tools and techniques you can take away and use straight away.

-Using practical examples from relevant organisations throughout, and giving attendees the opportunity to try out various tools and techniques, the course will give take a real hands-on and practical approach.
+Using practical examples from relevant organisations throughout, and providing you with the opportunity to try out various tools and techniques, the course will take a real hands-on and practical approach.

 Attendees will be provided with a full set of support materials, including a digital marketing toolkit that document all the tools discussed and a range of blogs, podcasts and videos to reinforce their learning.

 What you'll learn

 The two day course will you a practical knowledge of digital marketing that will allow you to effectively plan, implement and measure digital activity.
 Attendees will leave the course being able to: